aleksandr-vin/garden-house/README.md

 # Garden House

-## This is a modelling of an extension to the garden house.
+## This is a modelling of an extension to the garden house

 ### Original